Your clients are the reason that your project management is flowing.

 Disclaimer: Don’t tell your bad clients about how they are hijacking your session or project!

 Your clients are the bloodline of your business.
 But, more often than you want to, they get into your nerves.
 They demand stuff that is out of the contract, unreasonable, or simply out of this world!

-Thankfully, you don’t have to lose your sanity to keep your clients.
+Thankfully, you don’t have to lose your sanity to keep your difficult clients.
 You don’t have to do all of their requests either.
 In the end, the client will thank you for not giving-in into their crazy requests.
-Just look at this design disaster which happened to a Japanese noodle company when the designer said yes to all of the client’s demands.
+Just look at this design disaster that happened to a Japanese noodle company when the designer said yes to all of the client’s demands.